 - CLFP has been leading a statewide industry coalition to oppose onerous and unreasonable new storm water permit regulations proposed by the State Water Board.

-- CLFP has worked with the Board of Equalization to resolve tax issues affecting food processors.
+- CLFP works with the Board of Equalization to resolve tax issues affecting food processors.

-- CLFP has partnered with energy utilities and the California Energy Commission to promote energy research projects and help processors participate in energy- efficiency programs.
+- CLFP partners with energy utilities and the California Energy Commission to promote energy research projects and help processors participate in energy- efficiency programs.

 - CLFP actively monitors OSHA and labor regulations.